Types of Xanax

 Yellow Xanax

 Yellow Xanax pills: Yellow Xanax pills are typically 1mg of alprazolam and have ‘039’ printed on them.
-A light yellow version is available with ‘198’ on them and is a much stronger dose of 3mg.
+A light yellow version is available with ‘198’ on it and is a much stronger dose of 3mg.

 Yellow Xanax bars: These bars contain 2mg of generic alprazolam and are manufactured by Actavis Pharma.